By Marcin Wojtyczka

 - Look at rain and CAPE to understand where the front bands and turbulent weather is.

-- Add a safety margin to predictions (say 20% or so), especially in areas where the wind could be accelerated (e.g. Canaries acceleration zones, where you could go from 3 to 7 in a matter of seconds).
-Despite the means available today, meteorology is not yet an exact science.
-It makes sense to take this into account.
+- Add a safety margin to predictions (say 20% or so), especially in areas where the wind could be accelerated (e.g. Canaries acceleration zones, where the wind can change from 3 to 7 Beaufort in a matter of seconds).
+Despite the means available today, meteorology is not an exact science.

 Fair Winds and Following Seas!